-At Simply Serviced we really do understand just how daunting and stressful it can be having a car MOT tested and worrying whether it may fail.
+At Simply Serviced we really do understand just how daunting and stressful it can be having your car MOT tested and worrying whether it will pass or fail.
 Our team are qualified MOT testers so you can be sure that we test your vehicle correctly but more importantly if your car or van was to fail we will give you all the options available in order to get it passed as cost effectively as possible.

-Read below information and advice about having your vehicle put through a MOT test.
+Below, information and advice about having your vehicle tested.

 When does my car need a MOT test?